zrven/password-manager/README.md

 # password-manager

-A simple password manager app for iOS and Android developed in React Native.
-Take control of your passwords without relying on external entities.
-It allows a user to store and retrieve passwords with AES encryption.
-The current version works in a single device without any external calls.
+A simple password manager app for iOS and Android that has been developed in React Native.
+All data is stored and retrieved using highly secure AES encryption.
+The current version works only in a single device and doesn't make any external calls.

 This repository contains full source code of the Password Manager.
 Welcome to contribute to the source code.

 Current base version supports

+- Manage user (Signup, Signout, Remove User)
 - Manage accounts (Add, Modify, Delete)
-- Encrypt and add accounts to vault with user provided token
+- Encrypt account data to vault with user provided token
-- Manager user (Signup, Signout, Remove User)
-- Stores encrypted data in local storage
+- Stores and retrieves encrypted data from local storage
-- Support day night mode
+- Support day/night mode

 ## Screenshots
 ![signin](https://user-images.githubusercontent.com/8434552/102729875-be2a6b00-42ef-11eb-8e18-2a3ad7853a99.png)